Barings Bank

-Barings Bank was a British merchant bank based in London, and one of England's oldest merchant banks after Berenberg Bank, Barings' close collaborator and German representative.
-It was founded in 1762 by Francis Baring, a British-born member of the German-British Baring family of merchants and bankers.
+Barings Bank was a British merchant bank based in London.
+It was one of England's oldest merchant banks after Berenberg Bank, Barings' close collaborator and German representative.
+It was founded in 1762 by Francis Baring, a British-born member of the German–British Baring family of merchants and bankers.

+In 1802, Barings and Hope & Co. were called on to facilitate the largest land purchase in history: the Louisiana Purchase, which doubled the size of the United States.
+It is regarded as "one of the most historically significant trades of all time".
+Barings helped to finance the United States government during the War of 1812.
+By 1818, Barings was called "the sixth great European power", after England, France, Prussia, Austria and Russia.
+In the 1820s Barings ceded dominance in the City of London to the rival firm of N M Rothschild & Sons.